 It may take quite a bit of digging to find out what APRs you are paying with each loan, but it is well worth it to understand which of these have the highest interest rate so that you can prioritize them.

-3. Ask for extended payment plans
+3. Ask for Extended Payment Plans

 You can also ask if they offer extended payment plans (EPP).
 They may not, but it doesn’t hurt to ask.
-Be sure to ask a few people when you inquire, because payday sales reps aren’t the most honest people around.
+Be sure to ask a few people when you inquire because payday sales reps aren’t the most honest people around.

-If your lender is a member of the Community Financial Services Association of America (CFSAA), the chances that they offer extended payment plans is quite high.
+If your lender is a member of the Community Financial Services Association of America (CFSA), the chances that they offer extended payment plans is quite high.
 Be sure to ask before your loan’s due date — last business day at the latest.